Market sentiment: Fifth source

 Finally the fifth source of investor attention can also depend on some non-economic factors.
 Every day many non-economic events (e.g. news, weather, health condition, etc.) influence our mood, which, in term, influence the level of our risk aversion and trading behavior.
-Edmans et al. (2007) discuss the influence of sport events on investors’ trading behavior.
+Edmans et al. (2007) discuss the influence of sport events on investors' trading behavior.
 The authors report a strong evidence of abnormally negative stock returns after losses in major soccer competitions.
 The loss effect is also valid after international cricket, rugby, and basketball games.
+However, Abudy, Mugerman and Shust (2022) document a positive stock market reaction following a victory in the Eurovision song contest.
+This positive effect is documented in the winning country.
+The authors attribute this finding to the competition structure: unlike sports tournaments that highlight the loss, the structure of the Eurovision song contest highlights the winner.
 Kaplanski & Levy (2010) investigate the influence of bad news (aviation disasters) on stock prices.
 The authors conclude that a bad piece of news (e.g. about aviation disaster) can cause significant drop in stock returns (especially for small and risky stocks).
 The evidence that the number of sunlight minutes in a particular day influence the behavior of a trader is presented in Akhtari (2011) and Hirshleifer & Shumway (2003).
 The authors conclude that the "sunshine effect" is statistically significant and robust to different model specifications.
 The influence of temperature on stock returns is discussed in Cao & Wei (2005).

 According to the results in the mentioned study, there is a negative dependence between temperature and stock returns on the whole range of temperature (i.e. the returns are higher when the weather is cold).
-A seasonal affective disorder (SAD) is also known to be a predictor of investors’ mood (Kamstra et al. (2003)).
+A seasonal affective disorder (SAD) is also known to be a predictor of investors' mood (Kamstra et al. (2003)).
 This is an expected result because SAD incorporates the information about weather conditions.
 Some researchers go even further and reveal the dependence between lunar phases and stock market returns (Yuan et al. (2006)).
 According to Dichev & Janes (2001): "...returns in the 15 days around new moon dates are about double the returns in the 15 days around full moon dates".
 Even geomagnetic activity is reported to have an influence (negatively correlated) on stock returns (C. Robotti (2003).
 To sum up, non-economic events have a significant influence on trader's behavior.
 An investor would expect high market returns on a sunny, but cool day, fifteen days around a new moon, with no significant geomagnetic activity, preferably the day after a victory on a significant sport event.
 In most cases such data should be treated as supplemental in measuring investor attention, but not as totally independent one.